snax4a/shy/README.md

 ## Running tests, creating builds & deploying to Heroku

-1. Run `gulp test` to execute unit, integration and UI tests.
-The UI tests still need to be built and there are data dependencies in the integration tests that need to be uncoupled.
+1. Run `gulp test` to execute unit and integration tests.
+E2E tests (`npm run e2e`) in Cypress are still under construction and there are data dependencies in the integration tests that need to be uncoupled.

 2. Run `gulp build` to create a build in the /dist directory.
 Connect to the /dist directory then type `git init` then define Heroku as the remote repo with `heroku git:remote -a APPNAME` where APPNAME is the name of your app as defined on Heroku.